ibm-cloud-docs/storage-scale/troubleshooting.md

 {: troubleshoot}
 {: support}

-During the deployment of Scale cluster with encryption enabled, the following error message might occur in the compute node:
+During the deployment of a Scale cluster with encryption enabled, the following error message might occur in the compute node:
 `rkmconf_filenotfound_err`
 {: tsSymptoms}